Play-by-mail game: Information sources

 Rick Loomis of Flying Buffalo Games stated in 1985 that the Nuts & Bolts of PBM (first called Nuts & Bolts of Starweb) was the first PBM magazine not published by a PBM company.
 The name changed to Nuts & Bolts of Gaming and it eventually went out of print.
-In 1983, the U.S. PBM magazines Paper Mayhem and Gaming Universal began publication as well as Flagship in the UK.
+In 1983, the US PBM magazines Paper Mayhem and Gaming Universal began publication as well as Flagship in the UK.
 Also in 1983, PBM games were featured in magazines like Games and Analog in 1984 as well as Australia's gaming magazine Breakout in 1992.

-By 1985, Nuts & Bolts of Gaming and Gaming Universal in the U.S. were out of print.
+By 1985, Nuts & Bolts of Gaming and Gaming Universal in the US were out of print.
 John Kevin Loth identified that, in 1986, the "three major information sources in PBM" were Paper Mayhem, Flagship, and the Play By Mail Association.
 These sources were solely focused on play-by-mail gaming.
 Additional PBM information sources included company-specific publications, although Rick Loomis stated that interest was limited to individual companies".
 Finally, play-by-mail gamers could also draw from "alliances, associations, and senior players" for information.

 In the mid-1980s, other gaming magazines also began venturing into PBM.
 For example, White Wolf Magazine began a regular PBM column beginning in issue #11 as well as publishing an annual PBM issue beginning with issue #16.
 The Space Gamer also carried PBM articles and reviews.
 Additional minor information sources included gaming magazines such as "Different Worlds ...
 Game New, Imagine, and White Dwarf".
 Dragon Publishing's Ares, Dragon, and Strategy and Tactics magazines provided PBM coverage along with Flying Buffalo's Sorcerer's Apprentice.
 Gaming magazine Micro Adventurer, which closed in 1985, also featured PBM games.
 Other PBM magazines in the late 1980s in the UK included Thrust, and Warped Sense of Humour.

 In the early 1990s, Martin Popp also began publishing a quarterly PBM magazine in Sulzberg, Germany called Postspielbote.
 (Note: The magazine was published in German.)
 In 1995, Post & Play Unlimited stated that it was the only German-language PBM magazine.
 In its March 1992 issue, Flagship stated that it checked Simcoarum Bimonthly for PBM news.
 (Note: The editor, Bob Bost, noted that this magazine had mainly Simcoarum Games-related content, but also some broader PBM news.)
 Shadis magazine stated in 1994 that it had begun carrying a 16-page PBM section.
 This section, called "Post Marque", was discontinued after the March/April 1995 issue (#18), after which PBM coverage was integrated into other magazine sections.
 (Note: Flagship also stated in its January–February 1995 issue that Shadis's "Post Marque" section was about to be closed.)
 In its January–February 1995 issue, Flagship's editor noted that their "main European competitor" PBM Scroll had gone out of print.

 Flagship ran into the 21st century, but ceased publication in 2010.
 In November 2013, online PBM journal Suspense & Decision, began publication.